apptentive-engineering/dockerfiles/README.md

 └── Makefile -> ../.common/Recursive.make
 ```

-The version-specific `Makefile` symlink back to the `.common` copy which is a symlink to the root directory `.common/Base.make` while the `Makefile` in the `alpine` directory is a symlink to the root directory `.common/Recursive.make`.
+The version-specific `Makefile` symlinks back to the `.common` copy which is a symlink to the root directory `.common/Base.make` while the `Makefile` in the `alpine` directory is a symlink to the root directory `.common/Recursive.make`.

 ### .env